AngangGuo/blog/content/posts/2021/Streaming With ProPresenter, OBS and Zoom.md

 Or you can create a new NDI screen if you want to have more control(different theme like lower third, etc.).
 * NDI screen can't be turned off, it's always on/available.
 You may need to delete the unused NDI screen to save some local bandwidth.
 * In Mac, you can use [Syphon](https://renewedvision.com/blog/beginners-guide-to-syphon/) to send video to OBS.

-### What the Pros and Cons between using mirrored screen and separate screen as NDI output?
-Mirror Screen:

 ### How to capture screen to OBS in ProPresenter 6?
 In ProPresenter 6, there's no integrated NDI support.